 Increased circulation decreases swelling and increases blood flow, this reduces the feeling of heavy and achy legs.
 When your ankles and feet swell, that is their cry for help.
 Compression socks help to get you moving comfortably again.
 Plus, that gentle hug on your legs just feels good.

-If you’re a keen runner, you’ll know how frustrating it is to be sidelined with an injury.
-In fact, some 65 percent of runners suffer injury at least once a year.
-The constant pounding can lead to ankle soreness, shin splints and inflammation.
+Many athletes are no stranger to compression, in the “RICE” recovery method used by many coaches, the C is for compression!
+Some 65 percent of runners suffer from an injury at least once a year.
+The constant pounding can lead to ankle soreness, shin splints, and inflammation.
 Compression socks reduce the stress on your muscles during a workout or exercise and help your legs recover quicker, which is why they’re increasingly popular on a race’s starting line.
 They also make circulation more efficient, which can reduce muscle fatigue during a run or race.
 As part of a recovery strategy, compression socks also stop lactic acid from building up in tired muscles, which is why they’re also making their presence felt in cycling as a way to soothe exhausted calf muscles.